 (1) Subject to subsection (2) a person shall not carry on mining on any land unless he is duly authorised under this or any other Act to do so.

+Penalty:

+(a) for an individual — a fine of $150 000 and, if the offence is a continuing one, a further fine of $15 000 for each day or part of a day during which the offence has continued;

-Penalty: $100 000 and if the offence is a continuing one, to a further fine of $10 000 for every day or part of a day during which the offence has continued.
+(b) for a body corporate — a fine of $300 000 and, if the offence is a continuing one, a further fine of $30 000 for each day or part of a day during which the offence has continued.

 (2) Subsection (1) does not apply in respect of mining operations carried on on any private land with the consent of the owner of the land if he is the owner of the mineral being mined on the land.